 The Turning Point Program is an intimate partner violence (IPV) intervention/counselling program for men who want to stop their abusive/controlling behaviours in their intimate relationships with female partners.

 How long is the program?

-Turning Point is primarily a group program consisting of 14 to 16 weekly, three hour sessions.
-Groups are generally held in the evenings at no cost.
+Turning Point is primarily a group program consisting of 12 to 14 weekly, three hour sessions.

 What is covered in the program?